A Place For Royalty

 The significance of the land around Iolani Palace stretches back to antiquity.
 It is thought to have been the site of an ancient heiau (place of worship).

-In 1845, King Kamehameha III established his official reisdence in a large commodious home on this site.
-The structure served five Hawaiian kinds until its demolition in 1874.
+In 1845, King Kamehameha III established his official residence in a large commodious home on this site.
+The structure served five Hawaiian kings until its demolition in 1874.

 The cornerstone for Iolani Palace was laid on December 31, 1879 with full Masonic rites and construction was completed in 1882.
 The Palace was the official residence of the Hawaiian monarchs, where they held official functions, received dignitaries and luminaries from around the world, and entertained often and lavishly.

-Iolani Palace was ahead of its time as it was outfitted with the most up-to-date amenities, including electric lights in Hawaii, indoor plumbing and a modern communications system – the telephone.
+Iolani Palace was ahead of its time as it was outfitted with the most up-to-date amenities, including electric lights, indoor plumbing and a modern communications system – the telephone.

 King Kalakaua painting by William Cogswell